gromnitsky/ciphermyurl/doc/api.rst

 you'll need a pair of public and private keys.
 To obtain those keys `email me
 <mailto:flower.henry@yahoo.com?Subject=CipherMyUrl%20keys%20request>`_.
 (Do
-not change a title of a email.)
+not change the title of a email.)

 Commands